-In planning and performing our audit, we considered Meridian Development Corporation's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide an opinion on the internal control over financial reporting.
-Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
+In planning and performing our audit, we considered Meridian Development Corporation's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Meridian Development Corporation's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of Meridian Development Corporation's internal control over financial reporting.